 1 tsp bean paste = 1 tsp extract

-After reading up about what works and what doesn’t I have come up with this recipe.
+After reading up about what works and what doesn’t I have come up with the recipe below.
 The paste isn’t quite as thick and gooey as Neilsens but the flavour and the taste are just as perfect.
 If you want a thicker paste then you will need to add a thickening agent and I didn’t want to do that.
 I would suggest adding a teaspoon of Gum-Trag to your sugar at the very beginning if you did want it thicker.
 (If you add near the end it will clump.)

 Weighing scales, a pan, a whisk, measuring jug, 2 x teaspoons, sieve, storage jar (airtight)

-1. Weigh your sugar directly in the pan & measure your water in the jug
+Weigh your sugar directly in the pan & measure your water in the jug

-2. Have your lemon sliced in half ready, your honey open and ready to go and score down the middle of all of your pods ready to scrape
+Have your lemon sliced in half ready, your honey open and ready to go and score down the middle of all of your pods ready to scrape

-4. Whilst the mixture is simmering scrape down the inside of your vanilla pods with a teaspoon (as shown) and let all the seeds drop into the pan.
+Whilst the mixture is simmering scrape down the inside of your vanilla pods with a teaspoon (as shown) and let all the seeds drop into the pan.
 (This will take you a good 5-10 mins, so make sure the heat is low)

 Add your lemon, vanilla extract, honey and empty vanilla pods (the skins also have a deep flavour) and turn up the heat until the mixture begins to boil.
 Can you smell it now?
 Amazzzing

-7. You will see it starting to thicken and become gloopy.
-If it doesn’t, let it simmer another minute or so (you do need a little bit of that bakers intuition here.)
+You will see it starting to thicken and become gloopy.
+If it doesn’t, let it simmer another minute or so (you do need a little bit of that baker’s intuition here.)
 When you turn the heat off, pour through the sieve into your chosen jar and leave to cool completely before sealing.
 It will thicken when cooling too, so don’t worry it’s still got some work to do.

 I worked out this cost me around £8.60 to make and if I was to buy 350ml of Neilson’s it would cost around £18/20, which is a pretty good saving if you ask me.
 I paid £7.50 for the pods but you can shop around and get cheaper ones too.
-It just depends what you prefer.
+It just depends on what you prefer.

 Let me know how you get on and if you have any questions please do comment below or email.